 c).
 Run the ImgBurn program and choose 'Write image file to disc'.
 The correct icon is shown in the image below by the red arrow.

 d).
-Next, choose the Windows XP Black Edition ISO file for burning to a disc and click on 'Open'.
+Next, choose the Windows XP SP3 file you just downloaded for burning to a disc and click on 'Open'.

 e).
 The program is now ready to burn the file to disc.
 Click on the 'Write' icon as shown below and indicated by the red arrow.